ST10498309/WEDE5020Part1-/README.md

 ##### Fixed
 2. Goals and objectives:
 Feedback stated that there is need to improve the goals and objectives of developing a website for a chosen business.
-My objectives need to be actionable as the objectives highlight what will be done to acheive the goals.
+My objectives need to be actionable as the objectives highlight what will be done to achieve the goals.
 -My goals were overall and vague.
-So I put it into a system by defining each goal seperately.
+So I put it into a system by defining each goal separately.

 ##### Fixed
 3. Reference List